 We use the notation \oplus and \circledast for comma-separated lists with one-or-more elements and zero-or-more elements, respectively.
 T, p, b, and n range over names of types, pointer variables or fields, boolean variables or fields, and procedures, respectively.
-Ignore for now all occurrences of logicvar and property; they are introduced later.
+Ignore for now all logicvars, forms, and ptrdirs; they are introduced in the next section.
 A type consists of a number of fields of kind data, pointer, or bool.
 The data fields span the tree value and the pointer fields define extra pointers whose destinations are constrained by a formula.
 The bool fields are used to model finite values.
 A procedure has a name, formal parameters, a return type, and a body consisting of local variable declarations and statements.
 If the body is omitted, the declaration is considered a prototype.
 A statement is one of the following constructs; the assert and split statements are described later: